nre-learning/nrelabs-curriculum/lessons/git-version-control/stage1/guide.md

-# Version Control with Git
-## Part 2 - Adding and Comitting Files

 A Git repository is nothing without some files to manage.
 We have a sample configuration for a Junos device's network interfaces, and we can copy this file into our new repository after entering into it: